5 Popular Japanese Sweets with “Anko” Red Bean Paste

 It is made from Anko paste sandwiched between 2 round baked pancakes.
 Since the dough of this cake contains honey, it holds moderate moisture.

 Oshiruko (おしるこ) is a traditional Japanese soup made from Azuki red beans simmered in water, sweetened with sugar.

 Oshiruko is a long-time favorite winter dish, often served with “Mochi (餅)” rice cakes.

-Manju (饅頭) is a traditional Japanese steamed bun that is filled with sweet red bean paste.
-Manju comes in many types and flavors, and the most common type is “Cha Manju (茶饅頭)”.
+Manju (饅頭) is a traditional Japanese steamed bun filled with Anko paste.
+It comes in many types and flavors, and the most common variety is “Cha Manju (茶饅頭)”.

 The dough is made with wheat flour, brown sugar, and baking soda or baking powder.
 This pastry is soft and fluffy and matches perfectly with its Anko filling.

 Daifuku (大福) is a small round cake consisting of sweet red bean paste wrapped in a thin layer of soft Mochi.